benwiley4000/blog.benwiley.org/content/blog/audio-plugins.md

 +++

-About a month ago I released an app I'd been working on for awhile, [Volca Sampler](https://volcasampler.com/), and it got some pretty good feedback.
+About a month ago I released an app I'd been working on for awhile, [Volca Sampler](https://volcasampler.com/).
 If you visit the app you might be a bit confused, but among the niche group of folks who own a [KORG volca sample](https://www.korg.com/caen/products/dj/volca_sample/) hardware sample synthesizer, this app has been very well-received.
 It embeds KORG's open-source C library for transferring audio data to the volca sample, making it much easier to load one's own sounds onto the device.

 ![Volca Sampler](/img/volca-sampler.png)